The No-Needle, No-Scalpel, No-Clip Vasectomy Procedure at Gentle Procedures Kelowna

 The animated image here shows both standard anaesthetic injection with a syringe and the no-needle option with an air injector.
 You can compare the two techniques and see how the air injector pushes the anaesthetic through the pores in the scrotal skin with a burst of air.

-We offer a private no-scalpel vasectomy without a doctor's referral.
+We offer a private no-needle, no-scalpel, no-clip vasectomy without a doctor's referral.

 British Columbia Vasectomy Basics - How Does Vasectomy Prevent Pregnancy?